 - Personal statement

-- Three current letters of recommendation addressed to Dr. Brian Ghoshhajra (see below).
-One letter must be from the Residency Program Director
+- Three current letters of recommendation.
+One letter should be from the Residency Program Director

 - Copies of USMLE scores (steps 1-3)